SylviaJitti/AirBnB_clone/README.md

 - - -

 ## Known Bugs
-The following tasks did not pass all checks: tasks 2, 3, 5, 9, 16, and 17.
+The following tasks did not pass all checks: tasks 11, 12.

 ### Collaborate

-To collaborate, reach me through the email addresses wendymunyasi@gmail.com.
+To collaborate, reach me through the email addresses sylviajitti@gmail.com.